Table of Contents

 If it sounds too good to be true, it probably is.
 When a dealer offers you “FREE” gold or silver, the cost comes directly out of your account balance.
 These promo dealers typically charge 20% more than you should be paying to make up for the cost of your “FREE” coins.
 If you fall for this trick, you could end up paying an extra $20,000 for every $100,000 invested.

-Every gold IRA custodian charges for their service, and we have listed links to their fee schedules in section 6 of these 19 essential facts.
+Every self-directed IRA custodian charges for their service, and we have listed links to their fee schedules in section 6 of these 19 essential facts.
 So why are so many dealers willing to cover these fees for the client?
 Some dealers use your desire to get something for nothing to entice you into choosing their overpriced products.